 Either way, you can go on a boat that isn’t the ferry.

 The ferry and seaplane will drop you off at Garden Key, the largest island, and do not offer transportation to the other islands.
 It’s a small island and easy to walk around.

-If you are planning on camping bringing a kayak or canoe will provide you with access to the other areas of the park.
-Just make sure you co0ordinate this with the ferry before you travel.
+If you are planning on camping, bringing a kayak or canoe will provide you with access to the other areas of the park.
+Just make sure you coordinate this with the ferry before you travel.